jfinocchiaro/jfinocchiaro.github.io/_teaching/F24_fairness.md

 __Nov 8__: Update 3 due.
 You should have some preliminary results, at the very least.

-I would recommend the work for the project is done before the Thanksgiving holiday so you can relax and enjoy some time with loved ones, and only have to work on your final presentation after the break.
+I would recommend the work for the project is done before the Thanksgiving holiday so you can relax and enjoy some time off, and only have to work on your final presentation after the break.

 __Dec 12ish__: During final exam period, project presentations.
+At the beginning of the exam period, technical reports due as well.

 <h3> Required texts and materials </h3>